 Victoria’s micro-climate location and mild weather means guests to the city can enjoy outdoor activities all year, from cycling the hundreds of kilometres of bike paths to bouncing across the waves on a whale watching tour.
 Learn more about Victoria here.

-Cultural attractions in Victoria’s downtown core include the Royal BC Museum (founded in 1886), the provincial museum and host organization for this conference, The Robert Bateman Centre, and the Maritime Museum of British Columbia.
+Cultural attractions in Victoria’s downtown core include the Royal BC Museum (founded in 1886), the provincial museum and host organization for this conference, The Robert Bateman Centre, the Maritime Museum of British Columbia, and the University of Victoria Legacy Art Gallery.
 Just up the road, visit the Art Gallery of Greater Victoria to see the 2nd greatest collection of Asian art in Canada, or stop by Craigdarroch Castle to see the immaculately restored 1890’s mansion built by coal baron Robert Dunsmuir.
 Victoria is also home to many National Historic Sites and other cultural sites of interest.

 Taking a walk around Victoria?
 Stop by Fan Tan Alley, the narrowest street in Canada in the heart of the Canada’s oldest Chinatown.
 Watch float planes take off and land in the Inner Harbour – yes, Victoria’s harbour is also an international airport.
 Grab a bite surrounded by scenic float homes at Fisherman’s Wharf, or eat a meal at one of Victoria’s countless restaurants – Victoria is second only to San Francisco for most restaurants per capita in North America.
 If you’re more interested in a liquid meal, there are dozens of bars, brewpubs, and nightclubs within walking distance of downtown.
 For something quieter, sip one of the 500,000 cups of tea served annually at the Fairmont Empress.